Keeping your super safe is one of our top priorities, that's why we use app-based multi-factor authentication. Need help to reset your MFA?

 Step 3 — Add Future Super to your Authenticator app:

-• Using Microsoft Authenticator?
+• Using Google Authenticator?
 Tap the '+' and scan the QR code on your screen.
 Done!

 • Different app?
 Look for the '+' or 'Add account' option (they all work pretty much the same way).